 (2) The University Librarian must within ten University working days of receiving notification of a case of alleged misconduct—

 (a) provide the student concerned with written notification of any penalty imposed under this clause and, except for breaches of the Library Rules which are in the opinion of the Librarian straightforward and for which a specific penalty is prescribed in the Library Rules, of the student's rights of appeal; and

-(b) at the discretion of the Librarian taking account of the nature of the misconduct, forward to Archives and Records Management Services a copy of the written notification sent to the student which will be placed on a confidential file for that student.
+(c) forward a copy of the written notification sent to the student to Archives and Records Management Services to be placed on a confidential file for the student.